 The first is associated with FQHCs providing a “patient advocacy” practice that insures that every patient who can afford to pay is provided an opportunity to reimburse the provider for his/her medical services.

 The second is a “patient-friendly” process which should provide that all financial communications be correct, clear, and concise.
 By embracing these state-of-the-art practices, providers are supporting the sensitivity of the patient’s financial communication.
-Each practice should be well thought out and, more importantly, effectively executed and communicated.
+No matter if your practice focuses on anesthesiology or you work for a hospital, each practice should be well thought out and, more importantly, effectively executed and communicated.

 Bad debt should be limited to patients who can afford to pay but have elected not to.